disblu/guidelines/git/README.md

 ### 4.2.1 Structure

-Each commit should be a single logical change.
-Don't make several logical changes in one commit.
+ - Each commit should be a single logical change.
+ - Don't make several logical changes in one commit.
+ - Don't split a single logical change into several commits.

 ### 4.2.2 Message